When you are a first-year associate in a big law firm the way is fraught with booby-traps. Here are 17 tips to help you become an excellent attorney.

 5. You have no idea how much partners value good associates.
 This may not be clear at first, but it will be after a couple of years.

 6. You have no idea how much partners detest bad associates.
 Did you really think they wouldn’t notice sub-par work or a bad attitude?

 7. Understand business and learn from clients.
 Just because you went to Harvard doesn’t mean you’re smarter than your client that went to State U. After all, who built the $100 million company?

 8. You’ll never develop clients sitting behind your desk.
 You may not consider yourself a “schmoozer” or think that networking is important.
 Get over it.
 So you were told that generating business is not important as an associate?
 How do you think you’re going to stack up when being reviewed against your colleague with a book of business?

 10. Be serious, but please don’t take yourself too seriously.
-You are a first year.
+You are a first-year associate.
 You have a lot to learn.

 11. Treat your colleagues with respect.
 Be respectful and courteous to paralegals, marketing staff and assistants at your firm.
 You are going to need them to bail you out of a jam soon.

 12. Take vacations.
 Enjoy your time off.
 Recharge your batteries.
 Reconnect with family and friends.
 Just kick butt when you get back.